 It would be hard to overstate how much of a crisis Italy represents.
 The following is how former hedge fund manager Bruce Krasting recently described the current situation….

 Italy’s new government will have to sell more than EURO 30 billion of new bonds by the end of January to refinance its debts.
-Analysts say there is no guarantee that investors will buy all of those bonds, which could force Italy to default.
+Analysts say there is no guarantee that investors will buy all of those bonds, which could force Italy to default.#9 European nations other than just the “PIIGS” are getting into an increasing amount of trouble.
+For example, S&P recently slashed the credit rating of Belgium to AA.

 The Italian government yesterday said that in talks with German Chancellor Angela Merkel and French President Nicolas Sarkozy, Prime Minister Mario Monti had agreed that an Italian collapse “would inevitably be the end of the euro.”